chansey97/eopl/README.md

 # eopl
-Valuable code from the book "Essentials of Programming Languages"
+Valuable code and exercises from the book "Essentials of Programming Languages"